3 min read

 The Valuation

 Some investors felt the offer was too low.
-They calculated free cash flow as operating cash flow of $36.5M - capex of $10.7M and thought management was buying the business for 5x FCF, ie a robbery.
+They calculated free cash flow as operating cash flow of $36.5M minus capex of $10.7M and thought management was buying the business for ~5x FCF.

-However, 1) operating cash flow pre-working capital adjustments had been declining every year [$48M in 2018 to $32M FY23], 2) you had to deduct finance leases.
+However, (1) operating cash flow pre-working-capital adjustments had been declining every year ($48M in 2018 to $32M in FY23), and (2) you had to deduct finance leases.

 As interest rates rise, capex increases as they buy equipment outright versus leasing, but current finance leasing is still a capex cost.

-That lead to an additional $12M in finance lease costs to subtract from OCF, bringing free cash flow to ~$14M.
+That led to an additional ~$12M in finance lease costs to subtract from OCF, bringing free cash flow to ~$14M.

 The stock traded ~15% lower before the announcement.
 With the offering price seeming fair, the downside seemed capped if the deal failed unexpectedly.